This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 The best way is probably just doing a google search for the topic and see what comes up.
 Both the organic search results as well as the suggestions that come up while typing your search phrase.

 How much competition there is for a search phrase is also really important.
-The SEMRush tool shows the difficulty and search volume for keyword phrases.
+I use SEMRush for doing my keyword research.
+It show estimations for the difficulty of ranking for keywords and what potential traffic you could get if you do rank.

 Remember that you are now just researching what topic your website will be about but you could also start thinking about what kind of content that would be suitable.
 You can use the same tools to research what content to write about on your websites later.